rogerjdeangelis/CostReports/README.md

       4. I strongly suggest you put this string on a function key
          ;;;;/*'*/ *);*};*];*/;/*"*/;%mend;run;quit;%end;end;run;endcomp;%utlfix;
          and highlight and run anytime SAS gets stuck (i have submit on left mouse button)

+      5. Code will not work with pre 2011 cost report.
+The cost report forms are different pre 2011.
      _           _ _     _                   _           _
     | |__  _   _(_) | __| |  _ __  _ __ ___ (_) ___  ___| |_
     | '_ \| | | | | |/ _` | | '_ \| '__/ _ \| |/ _ \/ __| __|